airblade/chartjs-ror/README.md

 * The id value of the canvas.

 This lets you style legends in general but override the styles for specific charts.

+### Scale calculations

+The plugin implements its own abscissa scale calculations which I prefer to Chart.js's.
+You can opt-in to these calculations by passing `scaleOverride: true` in the `options` hash, without any of the other scale override keys (`scaleSteps`, `scaleStepWidth`, `scaleStartValue`).

 ## Inspiration